AdobeDocs/experience-platform.en/help/edge/web-sdk-faq.md

 Adobe Experience Platform Web SDK can also send data directly to Adobe Experience Platform.
 This data is in XDM and is mapped to the server-side solution schema.

-## What is the value of this new web SDK?
+## What is the value of this new Web SDK?

 **Performance:** The web SDK is smaller than using all of the current Adobe libraries and provides significantly faster page loads.

-**Simplicity:** The combination of XDM, Web SDK, Launch, Experience Edge, Adobe Experience Cloud solutions, and Adobe Experience Platform creates an easy-to-understand and simple-to-follow data collection story.
+**Simplicity:** The combination of XDM, Web SDK, Experience Platform Launch, Experience Edge, Adobe Experience Cloud solutions, and Adobe Experience Platform creates an easy-to-understand and simple-to-follow data collection story.

 * **XDM:** The solution-agnostic schema you use to send data to Adobe.
 No more tagging for evars or mboxes.
 * **Web SDK:** Makes it easy to send and receive data to the Adobe Experience Platform Edge Network.
-* **Launch:** Simplifies deployment and configuration of the Web SDK (and any other JavaScript tags) on a site.
+* **Experience Platform Launch:** Simplifies deployment and configuration of the Web SDK (and any other JavaScript tags) on a site.
 * **Experience Edge:** Easily route the data to Adobe Experience Platform and solutions in the format they need.
 * **Adobe Experience Platform and Adobe solutions:** Enable their value proposition.